ckormanyos/real-time-cpp/examples/chapter12_04/readme.md

 # Example Chapter12_04
 # Floating-Point Calculations

-Example chapter12_04 float performs a variety of floating-point calculations of selected special functions of pure and applied mathematics.
+Example chapter12_04 performs a variety of floating-point calculations of selected special functions of pure and applied mathematics.